Connect with us

 The OKR methodology is all about growth and tracking the development of a given company objective.

-A typical OKR framework will comprise three to five ambitious objectives and three to five key results.
+A typical OKR framework will comprise three to five ambitious objectives and key results.
 Key results are scored numerically.

 Example

-An example of good OKR is increasing business revenue (the company objective) by closing sales deals, increasing the customer retention rate, and establishing new customers (all key results).
-The OKR process should only be used for companies looking to grow in a significant, meaningful way – not merely maintaining growth or growing slowly.
+An example of good OKR is increasing business revenue (the company objective) by closing sales deals, increasing customer retention, and establishing new customers (all key results).
+The OKR process should only be used for companies looking to grow significantly and meaningfully – not merely maintaining growth or growing slowly.

 Can OKRs go wrong?